-We are opening a new residence for survivors in 2020.
+We are opening a new residence for survivors in Spring, 2020.
 We are excited for this new opportunity, but we need your help!
 You can view our "wish list" to see how you can help us get started.

 Listen for the reason why Tammy Harris works to fight human trafficking

 Interview with Peter Everett, Vice President Anti Trafficking Bureau Dominican Republic